I'm a mortgage prisoner – what can I do?

 But there are still thousands of mortgage prisoners who have been pushed to their limits for more than a decade and remain trapped – and that's why our fight continues.

 In November 2020, the London School of Economics and Political Science (LSE) released research, commissioned by MSE and funded by Martin Lewis, showing the urgent and necessary steps that could be taken now to release more mortgage prisoners from their financial cells.
-And in September this year, Martin funded FURTHER research from LSE, which'll hopefully help build on the previous report – we'll update this section when the latest research has concluded.
+And in September 2021, Martin funded FURTHER research from LSE, which'll hopefully help build on the previous report – we'll update this section when the latest research has concluded.

 We are calling on the Government to look at these seriously and act.